Manufacturing

 Packaging + travel tolerance — why mahjong sets fail in transit

 Mahjong sets fail in transit before they fail in play.
-Silicone-cradle tile inserts, lid latches that survive 200 G handling drops, and ISTA 3A drop-test verification are what separate a 0.5% defect rate at the buyer’s warehouse from the 5% rate that sinks margin on the second container.4
+Silicone-cradle tile inserts, lid latches that survive rough handling, and an ISTA 3A-style drop check are what keep transit defects at the low end of the category’s single-digit damage range instead of the high end that sinks margin on the second container.3

 The failure modes are predictable.
 Tile-on-tile rattle inside the case during sea freight produces face-edge wear on tiles that have no rattle protection.
 Lid latches that aren’t engineered for repeated impact will bounce open under freight handling, allowing tiles to migrate and chip.
 Inadequate corner protection on the outer carton means the case itself takes the drop load and transmits it directly to the tiles inside.
 Across the category, returned-shipment damage rates from poorly-spec’d insert and packaging combinations land in the low-to-mid single-digit percentage range — entirely preventable with the production-grade spec below.

 What works: a silicone-cradle tile insert tray that holds each tile in its own recess with no lateral movement, a lid latch with a mechanical interlock (not just magnets — magnets fail under freight vibration), and an outer carton with foam corner protection.
-We run every production run through a single ISTA 3A drop test on a random sample case before approving the shipment, which costs us about $300 per run and catches the small percentage of cases where the latch or insert spec drifted in production.
+Before approving a shipment we drop-check a random sample case following the ISTA 3A handling profile — a simple in-house check that catches the small percentage of cases where the latch or insert spec drifted in production.

 For OEM buyers spec’ing this, the line items to put on the production drawing are: “silicone-cradle insert, individual tile recess, ± 0.2 mm fit tolerance,” “lid latch with mechanical interlock, 200 G impact-rated,” and “ISTA 3A drop-test verification, single random sample per production run.”
 If the supplier balks at any of these — and most will, because they add roughly 8–12% to per-set cost — the right answer is to push back.
 The cost of rejecting an entire colorway at the buyer’s distribution warehouse is far higher than the protection these line items provide.

 If a buyer wants to talk through any of these spec calls — or just see a sample tile in cast PMMA with the engraving method they’re considering — send the brief over to our team.
-For the broader fabrication context behind these decisions, see our published guides on diamond vs flame polishing and cast vs extruded acrylic.
-And for buyers who want the manufacturing-side lens on supplier vetting before they commit to any acrylic OEM partner, the 8-point manufacturer audit checklist is the framework we run on every supplier we qualify ourselves.
+For the full custom mahjong product line we manufacture, see our custom acrylic mahjong tile sets product page and the parent acrylic mahjong accessories hub.
+For US mahjong brand owners, private clubs, and hospitality groups sourcing OEM, our mahjong manufacturing industry page covers the audience-tier specifics.
+For a real-world example of custom acrylic OEM work at production scale, see the boutique mahjong club member-locker display case study.
+For the broader fabrication context behind these decisions, see our published guides on cast vs extruded acrylic and the 22-question manufacturer audit checklist.

 Footnotes